Experimental drug appears to slow progression of Alzheimer's disease in clinical trial but raises safety concerns | KRDO

 About 6.9% of the trial participants in the lecanemab group discontinued the trial due to adverse events, compared with 2.9% of those in the placebo group.
 Overall, there were serious adverse events in 14% of the lecanemab group and 11.3% of the placebo group.

-The most common adverse events in the drug group were reactions to the intravenous infusions, headache, falls and abnormalities on their MRIs, such as brain swelling and brain bleeding called amyloid-related imaging abnormalities, or ARIA.
+The most common adverse events in the drug group were reactions to the intravenous infusions and abnormalities on their MRIs, such as brain swelling and brain bleeding called amyloid-related imaging abnormalities, or ARIA.

 ARIA brain bleeding was seen among 17.3% of those who received lecanemab and 9% of those in the placebo group; ARIA brain swelling was documented in 12.6% with lecanemab and 1.7% with placebo, according to the trial data.